zonemaster/zonemaster/docs/specifications/tests/DNSQueryAndResponseDefaults.md

   * CNAME records are ignored unless *Query Type* is CNAME.

-* When the test case specification states that a CNAME chain is to be followed, the default handling is to only follow a CNAME, and fetch the records, if the CNAME chain is valid.
+* When the test case specification states that a CNAME chain is to be followed, the default handling is to only follow a CNAME chain, and fetch the records, if the CNAME chain is valid.
   * The chain is, by default, considered to be valid if the following criteria are met:
     * It must be possible to arrange all CNAME records from the answer section